laravel/docs/logging.md

 <a name="customizing-monolog-for-channels"></a>
 ### Customizing Monolog For Channels

 Sometimes you may need complete control over how Monolog is configured for an existing channel.
-For example, you may want to configure a custom Monolog `FormatterInterface` implementation for a given channel's handlers.
+For example, you may want to configure a custom Monolog `FormatterInterface` implementation for Laravel's built-in `single` channel.

 To get started, define a `tap` array on the channel's configuration.
 The `tap` array should contain a list of classes that should have an opportunity to customize (or "tap" into) the Monolog instance after it is created.
 There is no conventional location where these classes should be placed, so you are free to create a directory within your application to contain these classes: